 There are various measures you can take in order to ensure safe transport for your PC.
-Let’s go through them.
+Let’s go through them step by step.

 Please note: Keep all your internal components in an anti-static bag where possible when transporting any removed components.

 Firstly, let’s take a look at the most common components that are either vulnerable or that can cause problems during transportation.

 How to transport your PC in a car

 For mechanical drives, I highly recommend removing them and transporting them in anti-static bags.
 This way you can make sure that your data remains safe and you don’t end up replacing unnecessary components.